 [Social Consciousness] A pedophile priest with HIV, who admitted to raping 30 young girls between the ages of 5 and 10 years old, has been absolved by the Roman Catholic Church and will not face criminal charges.
 Spanish-language news site Urgente 24 reports:

 Neither the State of Mexico nor any organization defending the rights of children has spoken about this acquittal, probably due to the respect that the Catholic Church inspires in indigenous areas.
-In addition, this religious institution has a great influence in Mexican institutions: of
+In addition, this religious institution has a great influence in Mexican institutions: of the large number of victims, only 2 dared to officially denounce.

 One of the victim’s mother wrote a letter to the Pope asking to speak to him, but she was shunned by the Vatican ant old “the matter is closed.”
 Only two out of the thirty rape victims have stepped forward to decry the acquittal.
 Pope Francis says these kinds of actions by the church are designed to make a “more merciful church.”
 Sadly, what it does is create a soft environment for pedophiles to breed and rape more children.
 The Roman Catholic Church has had a long history of pedophilia and sodomy across the globe, including the US.
 Jay Greenburg references The Boston Globe in his commentary on what the church has engaged in.